satyaprakash2002/Heart-Disease-Analysis/README.md

 **pip install pandas seaborn matplotlib**

 ## Data Source
-The data used in this analysis can be obtained from source link.
+The data used in this analysis can be obtained from [data set](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset).

+## Installation